romanchyla/nodemcu-firmware/docs/en/ota.md

 For both versions, the **APIs are interchangeable** (in theory).
 In both cases, Espressif distributes parts of the SDK only in binary form.

   - Q: I can't find the source repository of the NONOS SDK.
 Anybody knows?
   - Q: There is a lot of confusion about NONOS vs RTOS; I believe that NONOS for Espressif means 'modified RTOS'.
-For example here, they say the example runs with Non-OS SDK, but in the readme then state it is running modified RTOS.
+For example [here](https://github.com/espressif/ESP8266_MP3_DECODER), they say the example runs with Non-OS SDK, but in the readme then state it is running modified RTOS.
 Anybody knows?

-The new ESP32 has a new SDK (also based on FreeRTOS): https://github.com/espressif/esp-idf [Link to old SDK](https://github.com/espressif/ESP31_RTOS_SDK)
+The new ESP32 has a new SDK (also based on FreeRTOS): https://github.com/espressif/esp-idf (and [Link to old SDK](https://github.com/espressif/ESP31_RTOS_SDK))

 Nodemcu is built around NON-OS SDK 1.5.4.1 (which is based on FreeRTOS ([v7.5.2](http://www.freertos.org/a00106.html))).
 It uses the Espressif boot loader.
 The work on ESP32 has already started. [#1319](https://github.com/nodemcu/nodemcu-firmware/issues/1319)